maxfierrog/maxfierrog.github.io/content/_index.md

 title: "Max Fierro"
 ---

-Howdy!
-I'm Max, and I am in your user space.

-If you would like to get to know me a little better, I wrote a wall of text in the [about section](/about/).
-You can also see [my resume](/resume/) if you would like.
-Some of my favorite music is [here](/music/), too.
-I like to write on occasion, and you can find some of my senseless ramblings below.
+If you are here to learn about me as a collaborator, you might be interested in [my resume](/resume/).
+Otherwise, you can look at my favorite [music collections](/music/).
+Sometimes I also write things for "fun" and publish them here.
+If you find something interesting or useful, you should send me an email.
+I might scream.

-**Email:** `maxfierro (at) berkeley.edu`
+**Email:** `maxfierro (at) berkeley (dot) edu`

 ---